|North Wales Water Authority Bucks County Division Office (Oct. 1)|

 Director of Water and Sewer/Assistant to the Manager- Christian R. Jones

-Mr. Jones received his Bachelor Degree in History from Temple University and is currently finishing his Master Degree in Public Administration with a Certificate in City Management from Villanova University.
+Mr. Jones received his Bachelor Degree in History from Temple University and recently received his Master Degree in Public Administration with a Certificate in City Management from Villanova University.

-Mr. Jones is an active member of ICMA, the Association of Pennsylvania Municipal Management (APMM), the Pennsylvania Municipal Authorities Association (PMAA) and the Bucks County Consortium of Municipal Managers.
+Mr. Jones is an active member of ICMA, the Association of Pennsylvania Municipal Management (APMM), the Pennsylvania Municipal Authorities Association (PMAA) and was appointed the Coordinator for the Bucks County Consortium of Communities in November of 2017.

-Starting as a temporary employee in Warrington Township’s Code Enforcement Department subsequently becoming an Intern for the same Department he then became the Water and Sewer Services Coordinator in January 2015 and transitioned into the Director of Water and Sewer/Assistant to the Manager position in October 2015.
+Starting as a temporary employee in Warrington Township’s Code Enforcement Department and subsequently becoming an Intern for the same Department, he then became the Water and Sewer Services Coordinator in January 2015, and transitioned into the Director of Water and Sewer/Assistant to the Manager position in October 2015.

 Notice to Residents Not Connected to Public Water and/or Sewer: